chairemobilite/transition-docs/tutorial/README.md

 Save the path, edit the other direction, then update the schedules as described in the [update schedules section](#update-schedules-for-the-edited-line).

-Before saving the line, we will change its color, so that it is easier to see it in routing panel, as all routes have the same blue color in our network.
+Before saving the line, we will change its color, so that it is easier to see it in the routing panel, as all routes have the same blue color in our network.
 Save the line.

 ![Lesson 6: change line color](images/lesson6_changeLineColor.png)